CLC-UIowa/SySLite/README.md

 ## Experiments:

-The details about the experiments are described in the undermentioned paper.
+The details about the experiments are described in the paper.
 The training and test data include results are contained in [Experiments](https://github.com/CLC-UIowa/SySLite/tree/master/experiments)

 ### Reference: